Neurodiversity Workshops - Kickstart Learning

 The group will learn about where in the brain emotions are processed and why neurodivergent people often experience higher levels of emotional dysregulation.
 The group will discuss their experiences with emotional dysregulation and a variety of strategies to help manage emotions will be explored.

-The group will learn about the eighth sense of interoception and how this is sometimes an area that neurodivergent people struggle with.
+The group will learn about the eight senses and why neurodivergent people often have sensory processing differences.
+They will explore the signs they are experiencing sensory overwhelm and strategies to manage this.
 They will each explore their own body's signs and reactions to a variety of stimuli and how these link to the emotions they feel.

 Back to school